Shawn-Guo-CN/ChinaTripInfo/docs/source/index.md

 ## Who We Are

 We’re a team of passionate travelers who’ve studied in Europe and the US, and backpacked across continents.
 We know firsthand how daunting it can be to navigate a culture vastly different from your own.
-That’s why we built **ChinaTrip.Info** — to cut through the complexity and give you the *exact* knowledge you need to explore China smoothly, safely, and freely!
+That’s why we built **ChinaTrip.Info**, to cut through the complexity and give you the *exact* knowledge you need to explore China smoothly, safely, and freely!

-Currently, we're a small team of 3: Shangmin Guo, Yihua Chen, and Jianle Zhu.
+Currently, we're a small team of 4: Shangmin Guo, Yihua Chen, Jianle Zhu, and Ekaterina Petlichenko.
 We're based in the UK and China at the moment.

 ## Our Mission

 Our mission is simple: to make traveling in China easier, smoother, and more enjoyable for international travellers.
 Every tip, tutorial, and update here is:
- - 🔧 **Hands-on** — *Actionable* steps, not just theory.
+ - 🔧 **Hands-on**: *actionable* steps, not just theory.
- - 🔄 **Reliable & Updated** — Verified weekly (visa policies, VPNs, etc.).
+ - 🔄 **Reliable & Updated**: verified weekly (visa policies, VPNs, etc.).
- - 📚 **Comprehensive** — Covering all aspects of travel in China.
+ - 📚 **Comprehensive**: covering all aspects of travel in China.
- - 📥 **Offline Ready** — Save any page as PDF instantly.
+ - 📥 **Offline Ready**: save any page as PDF instantly.
  - 🌍 **By travellers, for travellers!**

 In the meantime, we’re also working on launching **video guides** on social platforms to make everything even clearer.